-The Canadian Coalition for Retirement Security (CCRS) is pleased to provide these comments on behalf of 10 of our coalition partners (see Appendix 1) in response to the government of Nova Scotia's consultation paper entitled "Pension Funding Framework Review and other issues affecting pension plans".
+The Canadian Coalition for Retirement Security (CCRS) is pleased to provide these comments on behalf of 17 partner organizations (see Appendix 1) in response to the Pension Commission of Manitoba's (the Commission's) consultation paper entitled "The Pension Benefits Act Review".
 The CCRS is a coalition of organizations with a common interest in promoting the retirement security of their members.

-In undertaking its review of the province's regime for pensions, the government must ensure that its conclusions respect two fundamental principles:
+In undertaking its review of the province's regime for pensions, the Commission must ensure that its findings and recommendations respect two fundamental principles: